buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcBearingTypeEnum.md

 A bearing which carries vertical load by compression of an (elastomeric) disc confined in a (steel) cylinder and which accommodates rotations by deformations of the disc.

 ### GUIDE
 A bearing that ensures that the structure maintains the correct location or expansion/contraction path and takes no vertical load.
-Inlcudes also restraint bearings.
+Includes also restraint bearings.

 ### ROCKER
 The bearing functionality is provided by a rocker construction.
 Includes line rocker and point rocker bearings.